pubggamerzytm/TrxBetBot/trxbetbot/plugins/bet/resources/bet.md

-Provide one or more characters that you want to bet on.
-You are betting on the block hash that includes your transaction and that it will end with the provided characters in sequence.
-Capitalization will not be considered.
+/{{handle}} <0123456789abcdef>

-Example: `/{{handle}} 5f`
+Provide the characters that you want to bet on as the argument to this command.
+Example: /{{handle}} 301ca.
+That would mean that you are betting that one of these characters is the last character of the block hash.